Danilo-Acosta5389/QuizAppBlazor/README.md

     - profile picture,
     - total score,
     - link to profile
-- On server side:
+- Other improvements on server side:
     - tighter security,
     - better design pattern
-- On client side:
+- Other improvements on client side:
     - more use of components,
     - C# code should go as a subfile to the razor page
     - CSS should too ^.

 There are a lot of things that could be done better.
 It was definitely a fun project.
-I would like to continue improving it, but if don't, that's all right. :)
+I would like to continue improving it, but if i don't, that's all right. :)

 ### Some pictures of the app